 Joan suffered mental trauma while committing a crime.
 The police arrested Joan for

-her crime.
-Joan's attorney was concerned about her mental state and petitioned the
+a crime.
+Joan's attorney was concerned about Joan's mental state and petitioned the

-court to declare Joan IST because she was not able to help in her defense.
-The judge
+court to declare Joan IST because Joan was not able to help in Joan's defense.
+The

-ordered Joan to undergo psychological evaluation and treatment to determine
+judge ordered Joan to undergo psychological evaluation and treatment to determine

-if she

-was competent to stand trial.
+if Joan was competent to stand trial.
 Joan’s evaluation determined that Joan was now

-capable

-of aiding in her own defense.
-Her condition was temporary and the court
+capable of aiding in Joan's own defense.
+Joan's condition was temporary and the court

-found she

-was competent to stand trial.
+found Joan was competent to stand trial.
 We will suspend Joan's benefits if the court

-convicts

-her in the criminal trial and confines her for more than 30 continuous days.
+convicts Joan in the criminal trial and confines Joan for more than 30 continuous

 Bob suffers from behavioral problems stemming from a brain injury.
 After committing